 Admission and Requirements

-Students intending to major in psychology should file an Application Form for admission to the Department of Psychology during the spring semester of their sophomore year at UW-Platteville.
-Transfer students must earn at least 15 credits at UW-Platteville before they will be admitted to the psychology department (Application Form for Transfer students).
+Students intending to major in psychology should file an application form for admission to the Department of Psychology during the spring semester of their sophomore year at UW-Platteville.
+Transfer students must earn at least 15 credits at UW-Platteville before they will be admitted to the Psychology department (See the application form for transfer students).

-Note: Students are not permitted to take Behavioral Research I and II (PSY 3960 or PSY 3970) or History and Systems of Psychology (PSY 4330) until they have been admitted to the psychology department.
-(Students arriving with an associate degree or 60 transferable credits can be admitted to Behavioral Research I and/or History and Systems pending departmental approval.)
+Students are not permitted to take Behavioral Research I and II (PSY 3960 or PSY 3970) or History and Systems of Psychology (PSY 4330) until they have been admitted to the psychology department.
+Students arriving at UW-Platteville with an associate degree or 60 transferable credits can be admitted to Behavioral Research I and/or History and Systems pending departmental approval.

-- Have a cumulative grade point average (GPA) of 2.50 or better
+- Have a cumulative grade point average of 2.50 or better.

 Notification of Admission to the Psychology Department

 When all requirements have been met, applications are sent to the program assistant of the psychology department for final approval by the department chair.
-Students are notified by letter of their admission status.
+Students will be notified by letter of their admission status.
 Students should not consider themselves admitted to the psychology department until they receive such a letter.